ethanlee515/Hamiltonian-simulation-formalization/README.md

 ## What is Hamiltonian simulation?

-Hamiltonian simulation methods are a widely studeid area and have been used to efficiently simulate physical quantum systems and to construct quantum algorithms that rely on Hamiltonian dynamics.
+Hamiltonian simulation methods are a widely studied area and have been used to efficiently simulate physical quantum systems and to construct quantum algorithms that rely on Hamiltonian dynamics.
 A Hamiltonian H(t) of a system is an operator that represents the total energy of a given quantum system.
-We also requre that
+We also require that
-H(t) is Hermitian to ensure the energies are real valued numbers.
+H(t) is Hermitian to ensure the energies are real valued.
 The eigenvalue for a specific eigenstate of H(t) represent the energy of the state represented by the eigenstate.
 The ground state of a
 Hamiltonian corresponds to the eigenstate with the smallest eigenvalue.
 This represents the state with the lowest energy level.
 Finding the ground state of a Hamiltonian is a particularly useful problem used in many quantum applications (i.e. quantum verification, quantum algorithms, etc.) and is generally difficult for even quantum computer.
 "Simulating" a Hamiltonian can refer to finding the ground state of a Hamiltonian, but can also refer to describing a quantum system at a given time t.
 In quantum mechanics, a Hamiltonian can be used describe the time evolution of the wave function through the Schrodinger equation.
 Namely, we can describe a wave function,